eamsdev/MiniESS/README.md

     ...
 ```

-Projection is simple, implement the interface.
-Call the `SaveChangeAsync()` method when done with projecting.
+Projection is simple: implement the interface and call the `SaveChangeAsync()` method when done projecting.

 ```cs
 public async Task ProjectEvent(TodoListEvents.TodoListCreated domainEvent, CancellationToken token)